membraneframework/membrane_demo/rtsp_to_hls/README.md

 mix run --no-halt
 ```

 After a moment the pipeline will start generating HLS output files.
-In order to watch the stream we need to serve those files, e.g. by using python http server:
+To watch the stream we need to serve those files, e.g. by using python HTTP server:

 ```shell
 python3 -m http.server 8000